Genuitec/codemix-vanilla-nodejs/READFIRST.md

-1. Make sure you have NodeJS installed
-2. Execute npm install, in the same directory as the package.json file
-3. On the command lineExecute node src/app.js
+# NodeJS Project

+## Prerequisites

+- NodeJS ^8.9
+- npm ^5.6

+# Steps to Run inside CodeMix

+1. From the `Quick Open`  Command Palette (ctrl/cmd + shift + p) search for:
+     `Terminal: Create New Integrated Terminal`
+2. From the `Quick Open` options select this project.
+3. Once you are inside the Terminal, execute: `npm install`
+4. Finally to run this example run"  `node src/app.js`
-4. Open your browser on http://localhost:3000
+5. Open your browser on http://localhost:3000